Foundry Setup for Smart Contract Development

 }

-Invariant tests verify system invariants after arbitrary sequences of calls:
+Invariant tests verify that system invariants hold after any sequence of calls.

 function invariant_TotalSupplyEqualsDeposits() public {